yusinto/ld-redux/README.md

     ```

 ## Example
-Check the [example](https://github.com/yusinto/ld-redux/tree/master/example) for a complete working spa with react, redux and react-router.
+Check the [example](https://github.com/yusinto/ld-redux/tree/master/example) for a fully working spa with react, redux and react-router.